-Discover 4 common frustrations schools have with standard prize programs when doing a catalog fundraiser
+Common frustrations schools have with student prize programs

 Almost everyone who’s witnessed a catalog fundraiser kickoff assembly at an elementary school can see how excited students get once they see the prizes.
 Their initial response is usually one of great optimism and anticipation.
 Everyone thinks they can win the biggest and best prize.
 Most leave excited, ready and eager to go out and make sales as a result.